About This Course

 Assessment is by a mixture of coursework and formal exams.
 You’ll be assessed in most cases by essays or other written assignments and by in-class presentations and other elements including classroom observation and teaching practice reports relating to the practice elements.

-The course is delivered by staff of UCC’s School of Asian Studies, the most prestigious centre for Asian Studies in Ireland with a long track record in delivering the teaching of Chinese at all levels.
+The course is delivered by faculty from UCC’s Department of Asian Studies, the most prestigious centre for Asian Studies in Ireland with a long track record in delivering teaching of Chinese at all levels.

 Why Choose This Course

 The market for Chinese language teachers is expanding rapidly as China becomes increasingly active on the world stage and more and more people find themselves engaging with China.
 Reputable qualifications for Chinese language teachers, however, are thin on the ground.
 As with TEFL, the quality of teachers and their qualifications varies enormously.
-UCC’s School of Asian Studies is Ireland’s only fully-fledged university School specialising in Asian languages and Area Studies, and UCC is in the top 2% of universities in the world.
-An MA TCSOL from UCC offers a guarantee to your future employers – and students – that you have studied with the best and succeeded
+UCC’s Department of Asian Studies is Ireland’s only fully-fledged university School specialising in Asian languages and Area Studies, and UCC is in the top 2% of universities in the world.

 Skills and Careers Information

-Candidates should normally hold a Second Class Honours Grade 2 primary degree (or equivalent) in a relevant subject area such as Chinese or Asian Studies (or in another relevant area if the candidate is a native speaker of Chinese).
+Applicants should hold a Second Class Honours Grade II in a primary honours degree (NFQ, Level 8) or equivalent in a relevant subject area such as Chinese or Asian Studies.

 Fluency in Chinese (minimum HSK level 5 or equivalent)